gajus/eslint-plugin-canonical/.README/rules/virtual-module.md

 * `Foo` can import from `Bar` and vice-versa.

 However, unless `/components/Foo/index.ts` explicitly exports from `./utilities.ts`, then `Bar` cannot access `Foo` utilities, i.e. `./utilities.ts` is an implementation detail of `Foo` not meant for consumption by the rest of the application.

-This project architecture allows to split more complicated fragments of your codebase (e.g. React modules) into separate files (e.g. types, styles, utilities) without exposing the implementation details to the rest of the project.
-Thus the name "virtual module".

 Other notes: